top of page

 In the spirit of Queen’s House Retreat & Renewal Centre, where for more than 65 years people gathered on the banks of the South Saskatchewan River for group and personal retreats, workshops, and conferences, we gather together online and in person to listen, explore, pray, learn, heal, and grow.
 This retreat centre closed its doors in August 2024, but the community which formed over the years continues to be vibrant and engaged, and new participants are warmly welcome.

-Currently, with the exception of a retreat being offered in Saskatoon in March, presentations are only being offered on Zoom.
+Currently, presentations are only being offered on Zoom.
 A Zoom link will be emailed to you following your registration for a program.
 If the presentation is recorded, a copy of this recording will be sent to you to watch/review following the event.
-See you soon!

 Peace to you,